Army Navy Match

-Brief Background
+Brief background

-Traditionally the Army Navy match has been played in the second half of the domestic season but in season 1907/1908 it was played in December and due to this anomaly the calendar year 1908 did not see an Army Navy match played yet they played each other twice in 1907.
+Traditionally, the Army Navy match has been played in the second half of the domestic season.
+In the 1907-08 season it was played in December, and due to this anomaly the calendar year 1908 did not see an Army Navy match, while 1907 saw two.

+Originally only officers of both services where allowed to represent their services senior XV teams, and the fixtures where styled ‘Officers of the Navy’ v ‘Officers of the Army.’ in 1920 the fixture was re-styled ‘Royal Navy’ v ‘The Army’ and teams where to allowed to select their players from all personnel, including other ranks and ratings, to mark this change, the 1920 match was attended by King George V.